aljrico/harrypotter/readme.md

 <img src="readme_raw_files/figure-markdown_github/ggplot2-4.png" width="672" />

 The ggplot functions also can be used for discrete scales with the argument `discrete=TRUE`.
+This argument, when `TRUE`, sets a finite number of sufficiently spaced colours within the selected palette to plot your data.

 ``` r
 p <- ggplot(mtcars, aes(wt, mpg))